sdgMihai/Alumni/README.md

     key-store-password: changeit
 ```
 It worked on localhost!
-The project works on docker with a different configuration.
+The project works on docker with a slightly different configuration.